Texas Agencies

 Texas NIBRS Crime Data

-Crime data for Texas shows a declining trend from 2022 Q3 to 2025 Q2, averaging 1,356.4 per 100,000, higher than the national average of 1,248.9.
-In 2025, the rate was 1,262.2, down 9% from 2024.
-Nationally, the 2025 rate was 1,157.3 down 10% from 2024.
+From 2022 Q3 to 2025 Q2, Texas has experienced a declining crime rate, averaging 1,356.4 incidents per 100,000, higher than the national average of 1,248.9.
+The 2025 rate of 1,262.2 was down 9% compared to 2024's 1,384.1.
+Shaped by diverse population and urban centers, Texas's crime trends diverge from the national declining trajectory, where the 2025 rate was 1,157.3 down 10% from 2024's 1,286.0.

 View Raw Crime Data